Expertlink/ps-pattern-library/source/patterns/README.md

 ### Patterns

 * Any file with the extension `.hbs` within the patterns source directory structure will be treated as a pattern.
-* Patterns are Handlebars.
+* Patterns use Handlebars templating.
+[Read more about Handlebars](http://handlebarsjs.com/).
 * Pattern filenames beginning with `_` will be treated as hidden or special items.
 They are available as partials but do not show up in rendered patterns.
+* Patterns will show up in the pattern library ordered by their filenames.
+To make sure patterns appear in the order you desire, prefix them with digits and a dash, e.g. `04-a-pattern.hbs` or `003-another-pattern.hbs`.

 #### Partials

 * All `.hbs` files are available as partials, also, and may be used from any other `.hbs` file.
 * Partials are keyed as `<parentDirectory>/<partialName>` where `<parentDirectory>` is the immediate parent directory name, and `<partialName>` is the partial's filename, without extension.
 Both `<parentDirectory>` and `<partialName>` are exclusive of leading digits, e.g. `03-a-directory/02-a-pattern` is available as `a-directory/a-pattern`.

+#### Pages

+You can combine patterns together to build standalone templates within the `pages` directory.

+Handlebars templates (`*.hbs`) files in these directories will be output without being wrapped with pattern library templates.

 #### Helpers

-* Any helper defined and exported in the `templateHelpers.js` script in the patterns source root is available to all patterns and partials.
+* Any handlebars helper function defined and exported in the `templateHelpers.js` script in the patterns source root is available to all patterns and partials.

-#### Data
+#### Data (More Advanced)

+You can use data in partials if you desire.

 * Global data lives in the `source/data` directory in JSON files.
 This data is namespaced by JSON filename (e.g. `foo.json` is available on the `foo` object) and available to all templates.
 * Local data is available by creating a JSON file with the same name as the pattern it's for, in the same directory.
 Properties from local data are available at the top level.